UtrechtUniversity/SWORDS-template/paper/paper.md

    ![Phase 1](../docs/Phase_1.png){width=50%}
 2. Extracting relevant repositories.
    ![Phase 1](../docs/Phase_2.png){width=50%}
 3. Studying the contents of the repositories.
-Content evaluation includes aspects of quality assessment, documentation availability, and FAIRness scores (Findability, Accessibility, Interoperability, and Reusability) [@wilkinson_fair_2016].
+Content evaluation includes aspects of quality assessment, documentation availability, and FAIRness [@wilkinson_fair_2016] scores [@Spaaks_howfairis] (Findability, Accessibility, Interoperability, and Reusability).
    ![Phase 1](../docs/Phase_3.png){width=50%}

 Written in Python, the SWORDS project provides a template for easy implementation within any organization and focuses on GitHub, which is the go-to reference for mining open-source repositories [@cosentino_systematic_2017]